Dr. Edwin Hernandez

 EGLA has no meaning, it’s just an acronym composed with the intials of “Edwin,” and his parents “Gladys” and “Alcides” which are the owners and main shareholders.

 Mediamplify is now in use and being deployed in several cable operators in several countries, Mexico, Brasil, Honduras, and many other countries.
-Mevia is the mobile application for Mediamplify with subscription TV content and more!
+Mevia the new branding, CLOUDTOCABLE, for the mobile application for the former Mediamplify platform.

 Wireless Expert Witness, Mobile Expert Witness, Software Consultant, Chief Technology Officer, Inventor, Patents